glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 ## Technical Data Structure

 JSON contains all game data.
 The schema is identical to the game runtime data model.
 This allows for direct transformation of deserialized JSON data into data models.
-However, this results in a significant amount of redundant data in the JSON, which can be minimized using gzip compression.
+However, this results in a significant amount of redundant data in the JSON, which can be minimized using GZIP compression.

 Below are examples of the JSON data along with the corresponding data model definitions in Kotlin and TypeScript.

 ### Map

-`map.json`:
+`map.json`

 ```json
 {